Defaqto logoDefaqto 5 star rated Travel Insurance Comprehensive and Signature cover

 5. Central Portugal

 Throughout the whole region, you’ll find bakeries selling cakes, pastries and sweets that originated in local convents and monasteries.
+You can also treat yourself to the delectable oysters from the serene waters of the Ria de Aveiro, or savour the irresistible roasted skewered piglet, famously known as Leitão.

 The windswept Atlantic-facing coast has many authentic fishing towns, where boats bring in the local catch and restaurants dish up mouthwatering seafood casseroles and shellfish soups.